The System Design Courses

 { "status": String }

-Other components like dashboard, alerts and rules engine also need their APIs but they are mostly cookie-cutter CRUD APIs tailored to the frontend implementations.
-Therefore we won’t get into them here.
+Other components like dashboard, alerts and rules engine also need their APIs, but they are standard CRUD APIs tailored to the frontend, so we omit them here.

 High-Level Design